olivierhagolle/Sentinel-download/README.md

 - path number (sometimes, a point can be observed from several paths
 - date, of course

-This tool was written thanks to ESA well documented scihub API : https://scihub.esa.int/userguide/5APIsAndBatchScripting
+This tool was written thanks to ESA well documented scihub API : https://scihub.esa.int/userguide/5APIsAndBatchScripting.

+To use this tool, you need a scihub account obtained a long time in advance (see below).
+If you do not have such an account, you might consider downloading the products from the [French collaborative ground segment PEPS](https://github.com/olivierhagolle/peps_download).

 ### wget
 To use it, you need *wget* installed.
 I guess it goes with any linux distribution.
 For windows, I don't know, but maybe someone can tell.